cwrc/CWRC-Writer-Dev-Docs/README.md

 ###### no DOM

-Testing of non-DOM (no interaction with a DOM, so can run either in browser or on server in node.js) packages is described in the [cwrc-git] package.
+Testing of non-DOM (no interaction with a DOM, so can run either in browser or on server in node.js) packages is described in the [cwrc-git](https://github.com/jchartrand/CWRC-Git) package.

 ###### DOM

-Testing of DOM packages is fully described in the [cwrc-git-dialogs] package.
+Testing of DOM packages is fully described in the [cwrc-git-dialogs](https://github.com/jchartrand/cwrc-git-dialogs) package.

 ###### REST API

-Testing of REST API calls is fully described in the [cwrc-git-server] package.
+Testing of REST API calls is fully described in the [CWRC-GitServer](https://github.com/jchartrand/CWRC-GitServer) package.

 ## How to Create a new CWRC Package